 The priority for Siku is paid industry usage with unpaid academic use welcomed on the unused capacity.
 (Academic researchers may also access the pay-for-use model if they require the same priority as industry on Siku.)

 Siku is not intended to replace academic researcher use of the national infrastructure, but rather to accommodate needs and priorities that cannot be well met by these systems.
 Academic researchers can request access to Siku via a light-weight application form to determine if the system is the right fit for your needs.

 Access will be reviewed annually in April.

 Located at Memorial University, Siku is a 2000 core computing cluster with a focus on industry engagement and regional research priorities.
 It incorporates Intel Cascade Lake CPUs, a high-throughput, low-latency EDR Infiniband interconnect, AI-capable NVIDIA Tesla V100 GPUs, a 1.5 PB parallel filesystem, tape back-up, and offers both batch and cloud-computing interfaces.

-These national systems, installed between 2016 and 2018, use cutting-edge technology.
-A series of video tutorials is available to assist users in getting started on Cedar and Graham.
+These national systems, installed between 2016 and 2018, use cutting-edge technology, and are available to post-secondary institution researchers at no charge.
+A series of video tutorials is available to assist users in getting started.